Tennis-Penpix of the top women's contenders at Wimbledon

 WTA match record in 2017 (won-lost): 6-1

 Double Wimbledon champion Kvitova has played down her chances this year but bookmakers disagree, marking her out as one of the favourites after her win at the Aegon Classic in Birmingham this month.
-The grasscourt event was only her second tournament since returning from severe injuries to her left playing hand sustained in a knife attack in December.
+The grasscourt event was only her second tournament since returning to the circuit after her left playing hand was injured in a knife attack in December.

 Plays: Right-handed